Available 24/7 / Free consultation / No fee unless you win

 If the officer issues you a 1205 Form, you must act quickly, or your driver’s license will be suspended automatically, often before you appear in court on the criminal (DUI) charge.

 At The Marsh Law Firm, we know how important your driver’s license is.
 You have to get to and from school, work, or both.
-Let us fight to keep your license, or at least reduce the amount of time you’re without it.
+Let our Georgia DUI lawyers fight to keep your license, or at least reduce the amount of time you’re without it.

 Yes, most Georgia DUIs are misdemeanors.